5 Delayed symptoms you could experience after an accident

 Vehicle accidents are events that nobody should take lightly, even those that seem minor like a fender bender.
 Depending on where the vehicle is hit, at what angle, and how their bodies are tossed, it can culminate into minor or severe injuries and sometimes even death.

 It’s the severe injuries that receive the headlines, but what about those lingering issues?
 The mental and physical symptoms you can’t yet or barely feel directly after the accident can be debilitating and may take days or even weeks to rise to the surface.
-That’s why it’s critical that all involved should seek a medical evaluation no matter how severe the crash.
+That’s why it’s critical that all involved should seek a medical evaluation no matter how severe the crash, according to our Salt Lake City personal injury attorney.
 If you feel fine, that’s great, but getting a professional assessment may identify something sinister hiding out of sight.

 So what are the common side effects we can experience after a vehicle accident?